maendeleolab/maendeleolab_vpc/README.md

 Run this command "export ENV_FPATH=<folder-path>",

-replace folder-path with your folder (this the folder, where you will download the repo).
-See example below.
+replace folder-path with your folder location (this the folder, where you will download the repo).

+See the example below.

 ```
 export ENV_FPATH="/home/ubuntu"